vmchale/apple/README.md

 ## Compiler-As-a-Library

-Rather than an environment-based interpreter or a compiler invoked on the command line and generating object files, Apple generates machine code which can be used by a JIT compiler or in general.
+Rather than an environment-based interpreter or a compiler invoked on the command line and generating object files, one calls a library function which returns assembly or machine code from a source string.

 Thus the same implementation can be used interpreted, compiled, or called from another language.